Military reserve force: Advantages

-Military reserves quickly increase available manpower substantially with trained personnel.
-Reservists are often experienced combat veterans who can increase the quantity and quality of a force.
+Military reserve personnel quickly increase available manpower substantially with trained personnel.
+Reservists may contain experienced combat veterans who can increase the quantity and quality of a force.
+Reservists also tend to have training in professions outside the military, and skills attained in a number of professions are useful in the military.
+In many countries, reserve forces have capable people who would not otherwise consider a career in the military.

 A large reserve pool can allow a government to avoid the costs, political and financial, of new recruits or conscripts.
-Reservists are usually more economically effective than regular troops, since they are called up as needed.
-Preparations to institute a call-up (obvious to adversaries) can display determination.
-Reservists also tend to have training in professions outside the military, and skills attained in a number of professions are useful in the military.
-In many countries, reserves have capable people who would not otherwise consider a career in the military.
-They see voluntary training as a hobby, and are inexpensive to train.
+Reservists are usually more economically effective than regular troops, since they are called up as needed, rather than being always on duty.
+Preparations to institute a call-up (obvious to adversaries) can display determination, boost morale, and deter aggression.

+Many reservists see voluntary training as merely for supplemental income or a hobby, and so reservists are inexpensive to maintain, their cost being limited to training and occasional deployments.
 The skills of reservists have been valuable in peacekeeping because they can be employed for the reconstruction of infrastructure, and tend to have better relations with the civilian population than career soldiers.